Room for Hope

 Partners with local nonprofit organizations to identify qualified candidates.

-Provides financial resources for room decor and move-in support.
+Provides financial support for furnishings, room design, and move-in coordination.

 FAQ.

-Entrata partners with local nonprofits to advertisethe program and invite qualified youth to apply.
-Afterthe application deadline, candidates are reviewedand reference interviews are conducted to helpidentify someone who will thrive in the program andcommunity.
-The customer will make the final decisionfrom 2-3 vetted applicants and then work directly withthe chosen candidate on executing a lease.
+Entrata partners with local nonprofits to advertise the program and invite qualified youth to apply.
+After the application deadline, candidates are reviewed and reference interviews are conducted to help identify individuals who are ready to thrive in both the program and the community.
+The participating property management team will make the final decision from 2-3 vetted applicants and then work directly with the chosen candidate on executing a lease.